lweasel/piquant/docs/simulation.rst

 Simulate reads
 ^^^^^^^^^^^^^^

 Next, FluxSimulator is used to simulate the required number of reads for the desired sequencing depth, according to the previously created transcript expression profile.
+Note that depending on the number of reads being simulated, this step can take some time.

 Note that: